HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````

 ## Install Slurm dependencies
-Slurm has a few dependencies that we need to install upon all nodes
+Slurm has a few dependencies that we need to install on all nodes
 ````
 yum install openssl openssl-devel pam-devel numactl numactl-devel hwloc hwloc-devel lua lua-devel readline-devel rrdtool-devel ncurses-devel man2html libibmad libibumad perl-devel -y
 ````

 ## Download and build Slurm rpms
-Install "mariadb-server" and "mariadb-devel" on "master server" (or where ever your building rmps); before running "rpmbuild" to generate slurm rmp packages
+Install "mariadb-server" and "mariadb-devel" on "master server" (or wherever you are building rmps); before running "rpmbuild" to generate slurm rmp packages
 ````
 yum install mariadb-server mariadb-devel -y
 ````

 - Download the [[https://www.schedmd.com/downloads.php|latest version of Slurm]] preferably in our shared folder
 - Build the **rmps** from above downloaded **slurm-xx.xx.xx.dz2** file using ''**rpmbuild**'' command. **NOTE:** If rpmbuild not available install rpm-build package ''yum install rpm-build''.
-Sometimes the rpmbuild fails if required development tools are not available (such as; gcc compiler) then, install development tools packages ''yum group install "Development Tools"''
+Sometimes the rpmbuild fails if required development tools are not available (such as; gcc compiler) Then, install development tools packages ''yum group install "Development Tools"''
 - All rpms file will be available under **/root/rpmbuild/RPMS/x86_64/** if your building as a root user
 - Move into the **/root/rpmbuild/RPMS/x86_64/** and Copy all the Slurm rpms to some other folder. **NOTE:** copy into some shared directory (NFS mounted directory) it is easy for installation on all compute nodes
 ````